What Forms of Treatment are Effective for Anorexia Nervosa?

 One of the biggest obstacles to treating anorexia is simply admitting you have a problem and that you need help.
 If you’re reading this article because you or someone you love is struggling, we can help.

-At Honey Lake Clinic, our experienced staff, licensed therapists, psychologists, and psychiatrists understand that effective treatment for anorexia nervosa and other eating disorders requires a multifaceted, faith-based approach, involving healing of the body, mind, and spirit.
+At Honey Lake Clinic, our experienced staff, licensed therapists, psychologists, and psychiatric specialists understand that effective treatment for anorexia nervosa and other eating disorders requires a multifaceted, faith-based approach, involving healing of the body, mind, and spirit.
 Our unique treatment programs specifically and deeply address all three spheres, offering each client his or her greatest chance at wholeness and transformative growth.

 This holistic approach and a combination of key factors makes our mental health program at Honey Lake Clinic different from the others in the country.